MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 For detailed walkthrough steps, navigate to [Check the Accessibility Tree for keyboard and screen reader support](test-accessibility-tree.md).

-### Analyzing the order of keyboard access through sections of the page
+### Analyzing the order of keyboard access to sections of the page

-Another issue is the strange tabbing order within the page.
-Keyboard users reach the sidebar navigation menu only after tabbing through all the **More** links throughout the length of the page.
-The sidebar navigation menu is meant to be a shortcut to reach deep into the page content.
-But you have to go through the entire page before you reach the sidebar navigation menu, so this menu becomes less useful.
+Another issue is the unclear tab order on the page.
+Keyboard users reach the sidebar navigation menu only after tabbing through all the **More** links throughout the entire page.
+In this example, the sidebar navigation menu is intended to be a shortcut to different sections of that page.
+This tab order leads to a poor user experience.

-The reason for the confusing `Tab` key order after the **More** buttons is that the order of keyboard access is determined by the source order of the document.
-The order of keyboard access can also be modified by defining a `tabindex` attribute on any element, to take that element out of the source order.
+The reason for the confusing `Tab` order is that it is determined by the source order of the document.
+The tab order can also be modified by using the `tabindex` attribute on an element which takes that element out of the default source order.

 In the source code of the document, the sidebar navigation menu appears after the main content of the page.
 The sidebar navigation menu appears above the main content of the page only because the sidebar navigation menu has been positioned using CSS.

 The source order of a document is important for assistive technology, and can be different than the order in which elements appear on the rendered page.
 Using CSS, you can re-order page elements in a visual way, but that doesn't mean that assistive technology such as screen readers would represent page elements in the same order as that CSS.

 You can test the order of page elements by using the **Source Order Viewer** in the **Accessibility** tab.
 Scroll down all the way and select the **Show Source Order** checkbox.
-Now when you navigate the DOM tree in the **Elements** tool, such as selecting the `header` element, numeric overlays are shown on sections of the rendered page, showing you the source order without having to look at the page source.
+Now, when you navigate the DOM tree in the **Elements** tool, such as selecting the `header` element, numeric overlays are displayed on sections of the rendered page which represent the source order.

 :::image type="complex" source="../media/a11y-testing-source-order-viewer.msft.png" alt-text="Turning on the Source Order Viewer shows the order of the elements in the source code as numeric overlays on the page" lightbox="../media/a11y-testing-source-order-viewer.msft.png":::
     Turning on the **Source Order Viewer** shows the order of the elements in the source code as numeric overlays on the page